-- 1. On the Connections Setup / WAN page, remove the WAN connection assigned to the network interface of the VLAN which includes the WAN port (see the WAN section, page 75). - 2.
-Go to the Advanced / VLAN page and remove the VLAN (see the VLAN section, page 179). - 3.
-On the Advanced / WAN Assignment page, deselect the WAN port and click the APPLY button.
+- 1. On the Connections Setup / WAN page, remove the WAN connection assigned to the network interface of the VLAN which includes the WAN port (see the WAN section, page 72). - 2.
+On the Advanced / WAN Assignment page, select the WAN port, and in the window displayed, from the VLAN List list, select the LAN value.
+Then click the APPLY button.